Why Buy Exxon Mobil?

 If you showed a novice investor this chart, which shows Exxon Mobil's (XOM) revenue, operating expenses, and operating income for the years 2012-2016.
 They may exclaim "that looks like blood!" (in the above analogy of course).

-They of course would be referring to Net Income (right-axis) going from $49,881,000,000 to $936,000,000 or a roughly 98% decline in five years.
+They, of course, would be referring to Net Income (right-axis) going from $49,881,000,000 to $936,000,000 or a roughly 98% decline in five years.
 I have not met Mr. Buffett, but he would probably agree that a 98% drop in earnings is inexcusable in any business.

 Interesting, Buffett actually purchased ~$3.7B worth of XOM stock in Q3 2013.
 Please note: XOM earned ~$40B in 2013 vs. ~$50B in 2012, so one may infer that a 20% drop is bloody enough for Buffett.
-That however would be shortsighted, because in Q4 2014 Buffett dumped the entire stake.
-That year, XOM earnings dropped again to ~$34B, and from the above we can tell they have not looked back since.
+That, however, would be shortsighted, because in Q4 2014 Buffett dumped the entire stake.
+That year, XOM earnings dropped again to ~$34B, and from the above, we can tell they have not looked back since.

 We can learn two very important lessons from this trade.
 Don't hold on to your losers and be ready to admit when you are wrong.
 If Buffett had not sold he would be looking at a roughly 20% loss from Q4 2014.